nextflow-io/training/docs/basic_training/processes.md

 The `process` definition starts with the keyword `process`, followed by the process name and finally the process body delimited by curly brackets.

-The `process` name is commonly written in upper case by convention.

 A basic `process`, only using the `script` definition block, looks like the following:

 ```groovy linenums="1"